snur206/reading-notes/201/class11notes.md

 ## Things I want to know more about

-Audio and video elements in a src attribute.
+Audio and video elements in a src attribute as well as grid terms.

 https://github.com/snur206/reading-notes/blob/main/201/class11notes.md